paulwarren/nzde/dict/A/README.md

  <i>abbr.</i> Agricultural and Pastoral [ORIGIN: acronym]

 >  [Hdg] A & P Shows...
 Photographs from the Gore A & P Shows 1892-1910...
-It was also an opportunity for the newspaper reporter to exhibit his best stock of florid prose, as these excerpts from the early years of the Gore A & P Show demonstrate. <i>(Apr 2002,NZ Memories,35/62</i>)
+It was also an opportunity for the newspaper reporter to exhibit his best stock of florid prose, as these excerpts from the early years of the Gore A & P Show demonstrate. <i>(Apr 2002, NZ Memories, 35/62</i>)

 >  <b>BAKER</b> Now it was fenced and grazed and smoke rose from a kitchen built onto a hall once used for A&P shows. <i>(2000,Kokopu Dreams,59</i>)